shibam-pandit/NSE-Stock-Data-Scraping/README.md

 - **Automated Login**: Logs into Moneycontrol using provided credentials to access premium SWOT data.
 - **SWOT Data Extraction**: Scrapes SWOT counts for 10 major Indian companies.
 - **Google Sheets Integration**: Stores the scraped data in a Google Sheet for easy access and analysis.
+- **Daily Automation**: Uses GitHub Actions to run the scraper daily on a schedule.
 - **Error Handling**: Includes robust error handling and logging for debugging.

 ## Prerequisites